 We like to establish a pipeline for the project.
 Analyze it from different angles.
 Form a crew here at CSHARK, let them figure out the time they need to finalize the project.

-We like to use the graphene metaphor during the estimation of software project.
+We like to use the graphene metaphor during the estimation of a software project.
 It’s tough but flexible to some extent, so you can experiment.
 Software product development services are a lot like working with graphene.
 Even if you’re walking towards the ‘Your business goal’ inn, wind can blow you off the road and run into a ditch.
 CSHARK, among other areas, works with Fenergo for global banks and financial institutions.
 FinTech software development runs in our blood.

 Now imagine: some banks we have worked for add 50,000 new records about clients a year.
 That’s almost 137 new clients a day.
 Maintaining that load (and that’s not even the biggest load) requires good software architecture, the interpenetration of internal systems and bases, data integrity and compliance.
 And that's only the low-end example.
 That’s why, moving on to the new project, we like to predict things.
 Events that can stretch the infrastructure, threat the entire project.